Peidong-Wang/T3Pro/README.md

 ## Install

+1. Create a new Twitter account (child account).
+Let the parent accound and the child account follow each other.
-1. Configure oysttyer following the instructions on [http://oysttyer.github.io/docs/userGuide.html#commands](http://oysttyer.github.io/docs/userGuide.html#commands)
+2. Configure oysttyer on the child account following the instructions on [http://oysttyer.github.io/docs/userGuide.html#commands](http://oysttyer.github.io/docs/userGuide.html#commands)
-2. Add the RECEIVER in t3pro script.
+3. Add RECEIVER in t3pro script.
 (This is the parent (main) account.
 For example my Twitter identifier is @wang_7642, I need to add wang_7642 here.)
-3. `chmod u+x t3pro` (Grant execution privilege to t3pro.)
+4. `chmod u+x t3pro` (Grant execution privilege to t3pro. "u" means only you can execute T3Pro. "+x" means granting execution privilege.)
-4. Add the path of t3pro to ~/.bash_profile or ~/.profile, according to your platform.
+5. Add the path of t3pro to ~/.bash_profile or ~/.profile, according to your platform.
-5. `source ~/.bash_profile` or `source ~/.profile`.
+6. `source ~/.bash_profile` or `source ~/.profile`.

 ## Test